andres20980/kasten-docs/docs/usage.md

 A Veeam Repository may be used as the destination for persistent volume snapshot data in compatible environments.
 See Storage Integration for additional details.

-Prior to creating a Veeam Repository location profile within Veeam Kasten, a Kasten instance must first be configured on the target VBR backup server.
-See Veeam Kasten Integration Guide for additional details.

 To create a Veeam Repository location profile, select Create New Profile and specify Veeam Repository as the provider type.